Plumsail/helpdesk-docs/source/Configuration Guide/Triggers.rst

 Actions
 ~~~~~~~

-To add new action you can click on "Add new action" link.
+To add a new action you can click the "Add new action" link.

 |AddNewAction|